-Casa Lila Home Architecture Mexico City, also know as the Glass House consists of two structures: A three level house designed and built first about 30 years ago by Jerry Jacobs Design (AKA Arq.
+Casa Lila Home Architecture Mexico City.
+The House is also known as the Glass House and consists of two structures: A three level house designed and built first about 30 years ago by Jerry Jacobs Design (AKA Arq.
 Gerardo Jacobs, CAM) and a separate studio, or Guest House.
-The studio structure is over 100 years old and we are now in the process of restoring and remodeling it.
+The studio structure is over 100 years old and restored and updated.

 This Blog talks about: